The beautiful castles and palaces of Sintra

 There are two types of tickets for the Pena Palace.
 A ticket for Parque da Pena and the inside of the palace (€14) and a single ticket for Parque da Pena (€7.50).
 If you choose to only visit the park, you can still walk around the palace to admire the colorful exterior and enjoy the beautiful viewpoints over the green surroundings.
 We only saw the exterior.
-Buy your tickets here to get the tickets in advance and skip the line!
+Get your tickets in advance and skip the line!

 Castelo dos Mouros

 The Moors conquered the Iberian Peninsula in the 8th century.
 To defend this area, they built the castle Castelo dos Mouros in the 9th and 10th centuries.
 On top of a mountain, so they could see enemies coming from afar.

 Walk the remaining walls of the castle.
 From here it is possible to see the other castles and palaces.
 A visit to this special castle costs €8 per person.
 Buy here tickets for Castelo dos Mouros.

 Quinta da Regaleira is a mysterious estate with a huge, lush garden and a castle.
 The estate was bought in 1892 by a Brazilian coffee and gemstone merchant.
 His goal was to show his wealth with this estate.